 "Heart rhythm in the body is controlled by communication between the heart and the brain," says Dhanunjaya Lakkireddy, MD.
-His study on yoga and AFib is published in the Journal of the American College of Cardiology.
+His study on yoga and AFib was published in the Journal of the American College of Cardiology.

 Yoga, he says, has a calming influence that can help prevent the speeding up or slowing down of the heartbeat that's common if you have atrial fibrillation.